 - USAT event-sanctioning compliance guidelines

-with additional benefits available to certified race directors including:
+Additional benefits available to certified race directors including:

 - annual membership to USA Triathlon